simoncmo/ImageBinPlot/README.md

 ## Function Details

-Below is the reformatted documentation for your three functions (`ImageBinPlot`, `ImageBinPlotFOVs`, and `ImageBinPlotObjects`) in the style of R documentation, similar to the example you provided.

----

 ### Spatial Binning Plots
-**Source:** R/visualization.R
 Visualize spatial transcriptomics data by creating binning plots for features (genes or molecules) in a Seurat object.

 #### `ImageBinPlot`